os-hun/os-hun/README.md

-## Hi there, I'm Shun!
+## Hi there👋 I'm Shun!

-Hi, I'm Shun, a university student and developer from Japan.
+Hi, I'm Shun, a web developer from Japan.

 **Languages and Tools:**